deemp/anki-decks/blog/custom-deck.md

 ## Goal

-Get a CSV file with data suitable for [importing](https://docs.ankiweb.net/importing/text-files.html) into Anki.
+Generate a CSV file with data suitable for [importing](https://docs.ankiweb.net/importing/text-files.html) into Anki.

-CSV file columns:
+The CSV file should contain the following columns:

 1. `index` - Index of the row.
-2. `part_of_speech` - Part of speech of the German word (lowercase).
+1. `part_of_speech` - Part of speech of the German word (lowercase).
-3. `word_de` - The German word.
+1. `word_de` - The German word.
-4. `word_forms_de` - Forms of the German word:
+1. `word_forms_de` - Forms of the German word:
     - For nouns: the plural form with articles, if applicable.
     - For verbs: principal parts.
     - For adjectives: degrees (positive, comparative, superlative), if applicable.
-5. `sentence_de` - A sentence in German using the word in the specified part of speech.
+1. `sentence_de` - A sentence in German using the word in the specified part of speech.
     - The sentence should be 30 to 40 characters long.
-6. `sentence_en` - The English translation of the German word:
+1. `sentence_en` - The English translation of the German word:
     - For nouns: a word without an article.
-    - For verbs: an infinitive form.
+    - For verbs: the infinitive form.
-7. `word_en` - The translation of the German sentence into English.
+1. `word_en` - The translation of the German sentence into English.

 ## Algorithm